This version of the website was created in 2025. See the Site Information Page for contact information, data downloads, and other details.

 , commanding Eighty-fourth Indiana Volunteers.

-They have shown themselves amid hardships and dangers to be brave, firm, persevering, and efficient officers, and deserve
+They have shown themselves amid hardships and dangers to be brave, firm, persevering, and efficient officers,

 to be gratefully remembered of their country.